-- 3.1 Supporting the development and delivery of the STP will: - Assist in achievement of financial sustainability across the local health and care system and help reduce the gaps of health and wellbeing; and care and quality. - Encourage health and care integration and assist HWB in meeting its responsibilities via the Health and Wellbeing Strategy 2014-2019 to improve the health and wellbeing of the local population. - Assist local government to effectively deliver upgraded prevention, social care services and public health improvements for our communities; - Demonstrate that successful STPs must harness the energies and knowledge of local government and health and wellbeing boards to deliver population health.
-It is acknowledged that a number of STP footprints are being led by local government leaders. - 3.2 Supporting clear governance arrangements (whilst not altering the local, statutory architecture for health and care) will: - Provide a clear structure for organisations to work effectively together at scale and pace across communities to make positive progress in addressing the needs of their population, and delivering the Five Year Forward View. - Permit the incremental development of a different type of planning process going forward to allow partners to work across organisational boundaries and sectors, and to foster necessary change not just in terms of process, but in also in terms of culture and behaviour. - 3.3 The Home First service could be enhanced through integration with community health services.
+3.1 Supporting the development and delivery of the STP will:

+- Assist in achievement of financial sustainability across the local health and care system and help reduce the gaps of health and wellbeing; and care and quality. - Encourage health and care integration and assist HWB in meeting its responsibilities via the Health and Wellbeing Strategy 2014-2019 to improve the health and wellbeing of the local population. - Assist local government to effectively deliver upgraded prevention, social care services and public health improvements for our communities; - Demonstrate that to be successful STPs must harness the energies and knowledge of local government and health and wellbeing boards to deliver population health.

+3.2 Supporting clear governance arrangements (whilst not altering the local, statutory architecture for health and care) will:

+- Provide a clear structure for organisations to work effectively together at scale and across communities to make positive progress in addressing the needs of their populations. - Permit the incremental development of planning processes going forward that allow partners to (1) work across organisational boundaries and sectors and (2) foster necessary change.
+This should not just in be terms of process, but also in terms of culture and behaviour.